caolanraff/etf-portfolio-tracker/README.md

 - Input
   - file --> excel file with the trades for each portfolio across different tabs
   - image --> image to be displayed on the title page
-  - exclude --> any portfolios that should be excluded from the analysis
 - Text
   - title --> title on the title page
   - best --> comments to be made about the best portfolio